HackYourFuture/HTML-CSS/Week3/MAKEME.md

 ### 2. Framework tutorial: MaterializeCSS

 In order to speed up development it's wise to know how to use a CSS framework.
-In this week's homework you're going to get familiar with [MaterializeCSS](https://materializecss.com/), a CSS framework created by Google.
+In this week's homework you're going to get familiar with [MaterializeCSS](https://materializecss.com/), a CSS framework based on Material Design - a design language created by Google.
 Follow the playlist and code along!

 - [Materialize Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gGrbtvASEZSlFEYBnPkmff)